MuhammadS25/GitLocal/README.md

 ## Git Undo Reset

->Even if the following commits are no longer displayed in the log but it still exist.
+>Even if the following commits are no longer displayed in the log but they still exist.

 >Store the **commithash** before applying the reset so you can get back to any commit.

 ```Bash
 git reset e56ba1f
 ```
->So **reset** could be used to go bachward or forward.
+>So **reset** could be used to go backward or forward.

 ---
 ---